Physics and geometry of knots-quivers correspondence: Background

 \be \ee

 In this paper we study the~origin of the~KQ correspondence from the~viewpoint of these related physics pictures.
-This section gives a~brief overview of these subjects, see Section~\ref{sec:physics} for a~more detailed discussion.
+This section gives a~brief overview of these subjects, see Section~\ref{sec:physics} for new results followed by a~more detailed discussion.